stepas-toliautas/enccs-instructor-training/content/lesson-development.md

 ### Working with learning objectives

-Each ENCCS lesson (also the HPC Carpentry lesson used as an example below) usually has a *learning objectives* section.
+ENCCS lessons usually have a *learning objectives* section.
 Good learning objectives are quite specific about the intended effect of a lesson on its learners.
 We aim to create learning objectives that are specific, accurate, and informative for both learners and instructors.